Nishadayalan/AOA-Java-M11/EX NO 1B - Power of 2.md

 ## Algorithm
 1.Read an integer n from the user.

 2. Check if n ≤ 0 — if true, return false (since powers of two are positive).

 3. Use the bitwise expression (n & (n - 1)) == 0 to test if n is a power of two.

 4. Return true if the condition holds; otherwise, false.

-5. Print the result indicating whether the given number is a power of two.
+5.Print the result indicating whether the given number is a power of two.

 ## Program:
 ```